Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Introduction

-In current cellular systems, random access is a common practice \cite{laya2013random} and works effectively when the number of random access users per RACH slot is small and there is a clear user-cell association, i.e., cell boundaries are clearly defined by the relative strength of cell-dependent beacon signals transmitted by each base station.
-However, in highly dense CF systems like the one described above, insisting on conventional schemes where each RU acts as a small base station quickly leads to highly congested situations.
-On the other hand, motivated by ``Internet of Things'' applications, random access from a huge population of users with very sporadic activity and using the same codebook, commonly referred to as {\em unsourced Random Access} (uRA), was proposed as an information-theoretic problem in \cite{Polyanskiy2017} and it has been intensively investigated in recent years (e.g., \cite{amalladinne2020coded,fengler2019sparcs,Fengler2021,Fengler2022,gao2022energy}).
+{ The uRA paradigm was proposed in \cite{Polyanskiy2017} and motivated by ``Internet of Things'' applications, where a huge population of users with very sporadic activity access at random a common channel.
 In uRA, the receiver's task is to decode the list of {\em active} messages, i.e., the list of codewords present in the noisy superposition forming the received signal, without knowing a priori which user is transmitting.
 Since all users share the same codebook, the total number of users in the system can be arbitrarily large, as long as the number of active messages in each RACH slot is finite.
-This property makes the uRA setting well-suited to the random access problem at hand.
+As a matter of fact, it is immediate to recognize that any random access scheme in current wireless network standards is effectively an uRA scheme (see \cite{liva2024unsourced}).
+Hence, uRA is the {\em appropriate} setting for the random access problem at hand.

-The uRA setting bears strong similarities with the {\em activity detection} (AD) problem \cite{liu2018massive1,liu2018massive2,Chen2018}.
+uRA has been intensively investigated in recent years from a coding/algorithmic view point (e.g., \cite{amalladinne2020coded,fengler2019sparcs,Fengler2021,Fengler2022,gao2022energy,liu2024coded,liu2024many,ebert2024multi,amalladinne2021unsourced,ebert2022coded}) and in terms of information theoretic limits (e.g., \cite{Polyanskiy2017,gao2022energy,gao2024unsourced}).
+While uRA has not been extensively studied in the context of CF networks, it bears strong similarities with the {\em activity detection} (AD) problem \cite{liu2018massive1,liu2018massive2,Chen2018}.
 In AD, each user is given a {\em unique} signature sequence, and the receiver aims to identify the list of active users.
-Simply put, ''user'' in activity detection plays the role of ''message'' in uRA.
-However, it is important to note an important difference: in AD there is a fixed association between a user's signature sequence and its set of large-scale fading coefficients (LSFCs), which describe the channel attenuation between the user and the RUs.
-In the uRA, there is no such fixed association between codewords and LSFCs, since any message can be transmitted by any user at any location within the coverage area.
+Simply put, {\em user} in activity detection plays the role of {\em message} in uRA.
+However, it is important to note an important difference: in AD there is a fixed association between a user's signature sequence and its set of large-scale fading coefficients (LSFCs), which describe the channel attenuation between the user and the RUs, since each signature sequence can only be transmitted from the location of the corresponding user.
+In contrast, in uRA there is no such fixed association between codewords and LSFCs, since any message can be transmitted by any user at any location within the network coverage area.